Isaiah Chapter 28 Summary

 Discussion Questions for Isaiah, Chapter 28

-5. Verse 24 uses an agriculture metaphor.
-What is it saying and how is it applied to God's work in the passage?
+- Verse 24 uses an agricultural metaphor.
+What is it saying, and how is it applied to God's work in the passage?

-6. What does verse 29 teach about God's character?
-How is this insight related to the divine judgement in the passage?
+- What does verse 29 teach about God's character?
+How is this insight related to the divine judgment in the passage?
 Is this surprising to you or not?

-7. What do you think is the speaker's point in using the shocking imagery in verse 7-8?
+- What do you think is the speaker's point in using the shocking imagery in verses 7-8?
 Why would they want to shame the people they are talking about?

-8. Is the depiction of prideful people in verses 7-8 similar or different to the way prideful people see themselves?
-How can these verses help us correct pride in our own life?
+- Is the depiction of prideful people in verses 7-8 similar to or different from the way prideful people see themselves?
+How can these verses help us correct pride in our own lives?

-9. In verse 5, how does judgement of the wicked benefit the remnant of God's people?
+- In verse 5, how does the judgment of the wicked benefit the remnant of God's people?
 Are there examples of this in our own culture?

-10. Why is it important in verse 7 that the leaders are part of the problem as well?
-What examples of the danger of faulty leadership can you think of today?
+- Why is it important in verse 7 that the leaders are part of the problem as well?
+What examples of the dangers of faulty leadership can you think of today?

 Key Words/Phrase